 Day 1 (Module 1: Data)

-- Morning: Lecture on evidence of technology innovation.
+- Part 1: Lecture on evidence of technology innovation.
 What does the data suggest?

-- Afternoon: Guided exercise on analyzing technology improvement trends.
-Participants will work in groups and report back on their assessment of the rates of innovation across various industries.
+- Part 2: Guided exercise on analyzing technology improvement trends.
+Participants will assess rates of innovation across various industries.

-- Morning: Lecture on proposed models of technological innovation.
+- Part 1: Lecture on proposed models of technological innovation.
 How do we explain the observed evidence?

-- Afternoon: Guided exercise on comparing the predictive ability of proposed models.
-Participants will fit the data with proposed models and test the performance of the models.
+- Part 2: Guided exercise on comparing the predictive ability of proposed models.
 We will identify and debate the best-performing models across various industries.

-- Morning: Lecture on applying insights from data and theory to decision making in private firms and government.
+- Part 1: Lecture on applying insights from data and theory to decision making in private firms and government.
 How can we optimize technology design decisions and investment portfolios?

-- Afternoon: Participants will optimize technology portfolios in a context of interest: engineering design, private investment, or public investment.
+- Part 2: Lecture on technology portfolio optimization in engineering design, private investment, or public investment.

 Links & Resources